How to Request Public Records in Florida: A Plain-English Walk-Through

 A prompt acknowledgment

-Section 119.07(1)(c) requires the custodian to acknowledge the request promptly and respond in good faith.
+Section 119.07(1)(c) makes the custodian acknowledge the request promptly and respond in good faith.
 There is no fixed deadline in the statute.
 The standard is reasonable time under the circumstances.
 A simple request should get a same-week response.
 A complex one with thousands of pages and exemption review will take longer.

 A cost estimate, sometimes